Social Drinker Or Symptoms Of An Alcohol Addiction?

 Ultimately, all the differences between social drinkers and alcoholics boils down to alcoholics allowing alcohol to be the main focus in their lives.
 Alcohol in moderation is what keeps social drinkers merely social and not full-blown alcoholics.

-There are many myths and misconceptions about treatment for alcoholism.
+There are many myths and misconceptions about symptoms of alcoholism & treatment for alcoholism.
 The reality is that many times there are no simple answers to helping someone recover from a serious addiction.
 However, what can be helpful is for people to become more educated about alcoholism treatment and the common myths that may surround it.
 Here are some common myths about treatment for alcoholism.

 Treatment That Works For One Person Will Work On Another